DavidStinson/content-generator-md/generated_content/test_enhanced_lesson_React_Hooks.md

 > 📚 *The `useContext` Hook allows you to subscribe to React context without introducing nesting through a render prop or higher-order component.*

-> 🛠️ So much jargon, where are the real words?
+> 🛠️ So much jargon; where are the real words?
 What does it mean to "subscribe to React context?" what is "nesting" or a "render prop" or a "higher-order component"?

 #### Try it out